·

 verb “fill”

-fill; he fills; past filled, part. filled; ger. filling
+infinitive fill; he fills; past tense filled; past part. filled; ger. filling

 1. to completely occupy a space or area